PubMed® Tutorial FAQ

 See system requirements for information about which Web browsers work best for this tutorial and about the plug-in required to view the animations (e.g., [Show Me], Demonstrations).

 No. You can still use the PubMed Tutorial without viewing the Flash animations as the steps for the demonstrations are described in detail in the text content of the pages.
-You may prefer to use other text-based resources for learning about PubMed.
-Training Manuals are available for download in both PDF and Microsoft Word formats.
 For quick reference on specific features, try PubMed Help.

 We ask for your feedback at the end of the Final Review module.
 If your Web browser is configured to send email, click on the Contact Us link within the tutorial.
 Otherwise, send a message to NLM's Customer Service at firstname.lastname@example.org.